Table of content

 - Organize your content clearly

 If you have a small website, the page structure is very simple.
-If you have a large website with many pages and languages, the page tree helps you to keep an overview.
+If you have a large website, the page tree can be helpful.
+It helps you to keep track of many pages and languages.

-Tip: Right-click on any page in the structure to display additional options such as "New", "Copy" or "Delete".
+Tip: Right-click on a page in the structure.
+You will then see options such as "New", "Copy" or "Delete".

-Keeping your page structure clean will make managing your website much easier.
+If you keep your page structure clean, managing your website will be much easier.

 Tips for larger sites